Paul Wagenknecht

 - Office: Plyler 244E, Townes Science Center

 Following postdoctoral studies at Colorado State University, he accepted a one-year adjunct teaching position at Occidental College in Los Angeles, California before beginning a tenure track position at San Jose State University in 1996.
 In 2004, he moved back to his alma mater, Furman University.
-Over his career, he has secured more than $2 million in external funding for support of undergraduate research in his group and department from agencies including the National Science Foundation, National Institutes of Health, William F. Keck Foundation, Arnold and Mabel Beckman Foundation, Research Corporation, Camille and Henry Dreyfus Foundation, and American Chemical Society.
+Over his career, he has secured nearly $3 million in external funding for support of undergraduate research in his group and department from agencies including the National Science Foundation, National Institutes of Health, William F. Keck Foundation, Arnold and Mabel Beckman Foundation, Research Corporation, Camille and Henry Dreyfus Foundation, and American Chemical Society.

 Education